Key Takeaways

 What are common signs of vitamin or mineral deficiencies, and when should someone consider supplementation?

-Signs of deficiencies can include fatigue, weakened immunity, or bone discomfort, reflecting the nutrient’s role in the body.
+Signs of low vitamin or mineral intake can include fatigue, weakened immunity, or bone discomfort, which may relate to the nutrient’s role in the body.
 Supplementation may be considered when dietary intake is insufficient or specific needs increase, always as part of a balanced lifestyle to support overall wellness.